dd-bim/IfcTerrain/README.md

 ### JSON Attributes (Overview)

-Some JSON attributes are listed below.
+The json attributes to convert a dtm are listed below.
 These are divided into: **required** and **file-specific attributes**.
 Hint: Upper and lower case must be observed!

 #### **REQUIRED - Attributes**